envdes/docker_env/README.md

 This Docker image is used for Environmental Data Science.
 It consists of:

-- numpy, pandas, scipy, xarray (with netCDF4 support)
 - jupyter
+- data processing
+  - numpy
+  - pandas
+  - xarray (with netCDF4 support)
+  - scipy
+- machine learning
+  - scikit-learn
+  - PyTorch
+  - LightGBM
+- mapping & plotting:
-- scikit-learn, pytorch
+  - Cartopy
   - matplotlib

 ## Usage